The Imp Prince

 The word Lutin, in French, can have several translations and meanings.
-A lutin was like an imp or hobgoblin in the mythology of Normandy, similar to house-spirits of Germany and Scandinavia.
+A Lutin was like an imp or hobgoblin in the mythology of Normandy, similar to house-spirits of Germany and Scandinavia.
 Notably, this story gives a description of the Lutin.

+In the story, a handsome prince is exiled to the countryside to escape the enmity of a dwarf-like evil prince.
+He rescues the life of a snake, and the snake transforms into a fairy.
+As the prince has to flee from assassins, the fairy transforms him into a Lutin with magical powers of his own.
+He goes on to travel the world, and has several adventures.
+He eventually manages to kill his hated rival, and to claim his enemy's throne.

 Translations

 English publications of this tale translated its name as The Hobgoblin Prince, Prince Sprite, Prince Ariel, Prince Elfin or The Invisible Prince.
 A German language translation titled the tale Prinz Kobold.

 Synopsis

-The story is about the life of Léandre, a handsome prince who was a human but turned into a lutin (imp) after the ruling prince forced his retreat from court into the countryside.
+The story is about the life of Léandre, a handsome prince who was a human but turned into a Lutin (imp) after the ruling prince forced his retreat from court into the countryside.

-There was once a king and queen who had a malformed son named Furibon.
-He was as large as the largest man and small as smallest dwarf, he had an ugly face and a deformed body and mean spirit, but the queen was insane and thought Furibon was the most beautiful child in the world.
+There was once a king and queen who had a malformed son, named Furibon.
+He was as large as the largest man and small as the smallest dwarf, he had an ugly face and a deformed body and mean spirit, but the queen was insane and thought Furibon was the most beautiful child in the world.
 Furibon's governor was a rival prince, who had claims to the throne.
-This governor brought with him his own son named prince Léandre.
+This governor brought with him his own son, named prince Léandre.

 Léandre was very well liked in court, the ladies loved him, thought him very handsome and called him the "beautiful indifferent one" (translated).
 Furibon, however, was hated.
 He insulted people and reported their secret faults to the King and Queen.

 One day, ambassadors came from afar and seeing Léandre with Furibon together, they bowed to Léandre thinking he was the prince and thinking Furibon was just a dwarf.
 They teased Furibon and laughed at him.
 When no one was looking, Furibon angrily took Léandre by the hair and tore out three handfuls.
 Thus, Léandre's father sent Léandre to live in a castle in the countryside, to be safely far away from Furibon.
 In the countryside, Léandre was free to hunt, fish, walk, paint, read and play musical instruments.
 He was happy but lonely.
 He found an injured grass snake one evening and brought it home to feed and care for it, hoping it would bring him some joy.
 One day Furibon came into the woods with assassins to hunt Léandre down and kill him.
 Léandre decided that he must travel the world and get away from the kingdom once and for all.